Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Length Scales

 \section{Length Scales}

 In this section, we discuss various length scales of turbulence.
-To enhance the readability of the paper, we do not elaborate on their derivations or physical interpretations here; for such details, the readers are requested to peruse Appendix~1.
+To enhance the readability of the paper, we do not elaborate on their derivations or physical interpretations here; for such details, the readers are directed to Appendix~1.

 From the DNS-generated data, we first calculate the integral length scale ($\mathcal{L}$) and Kolmogorov length scale ($\eta$).
 They are defined as \citep{tennekes72,pope00}: